So what factors for challenging a will can affect your case?

 Who can Challenge a Will?

-You can also challenge the will if you are a disinherited heir or relation such as a sibling or child, as you may still have legal claims over their property and possessions in these cases.
+You can also challenge the will if you’re a disinherited heir or relation.
+For instance, as a sibling or child, as you may still have legal claims over their property and possessions in these cases.

-Although challenging a will can be a distressing time for families, there are many grounds in which you can contest a will if you are related or have reason to believe that the will is not valid.
+Please note that challenging a will can be a distressing time for families.
+However, there exist many grounds to contest a will if you are a relation or have reason to believe that the will is not valid.